microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/virtualeventregistration-list-sessions.md

 doc_type: apiPageType
 ---

-# List sessions for a virtual event registration
+# List session summaries for a virtual event registration
 Namespace: microsoft.graph

-Get a list of [sessions](../resources/virtualeventsession.md) that a registrant registered for in a [webinar](../resources/virtualeventwebinar.md).
+Get a list of [sessions](../resources/virtualeventsession.md) summaries that a registrant registered for in a [webinar](../resources/virtualeventwebinar.md).
+A session summary contains only the `endDateTime`, `id`, `joinWebUrl`, `startDateTime`, and `subject` of a virtual event session.
+The rest of session properties will be null.

+To get all the properties of a **virtualEventSession**, use the [Get virtualEventSession](../api/virtualeventsession-get.md) method.

 > [!NOTE]
 >
-> Currently, this API only supports single session webinars and returns a single session.
+> Virtual event webinars can only have a singular virtual event session.
+A single session summary will be returned in the collection.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]

 ## Permissions

-One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).
+Choose the permission or permissions marked as least privileged for this API.
+Use a higher privileged permission or permissions [only if your app requires it](/graph/permissions-overview#best-practices-for-using-microsoft-graph-permissions).
+For details about delegated and application permissions, see [Permission types](/graph/permissions-overview#permission-types).
+To learn more about these permissions, see the [permissions reference](/graph/permissions-reference).

 <!-- {
   "blockType": "permissions",